adeebamansoor/Programming_Fundamental/Lab01+02/README.md

 ### Task 3 — Formatting with Tabs and Newlines
 Practice using the \t (tab) and \n (newline) escape sequences to format text neatly.

-### Task 4 — Message Using Various Escape Sequences

-Use multiple escape sequences such as \n, \t, \", and \\ to create a formatted message.

 # Learning Outcomes